cw-ec/reports_creation/README.md

 user ensure that none of these files are open BEFORE running the tool as a permission error will cause the tool to fail and require processing to start over again.

+#### Workflow File Creation

+The JSON for the reports creation tool should be formatted as follows:

+    {
+      "map_dir": path to the directory containg unsorted map series PDFs, "report_dir": path to the dorectory containing sorted report PDFs from the report creation tool, "out_dir": path to the directory that will contain the sorted and zipped outputs, "feds": an array of fed numbers as integers to sort and create .zip files for }

+An example of what a complete workflow would look like is found below:

+    {
+      "map_dir": "J:\\MapSeries\\Dump",
+      "report_dir": "J:\\EMRP\\Work\\GAM_Reports",
+      "out_dir": ".\\test",
+      "feds": [10001, 12002, 24002]
+    }

+**An important note for file paths: please ensure that the '\\' syntax is maintained as '\' will result in an error and cause the tool to fail**

+The above workflow would sort and zip all the files contained in the both the map and report directories for each of the given FEDs and place zipped versions of those directories in the specified output directory.

+#### Running the Tool

 The process for running this tool is similar to the other tools previously described in this section.
 Please follow the directions below to best use this tool:

 1.)
+Create your workflow as described in the workflows section of this documentation for this tool.
+Ensure there are no
+    syntax errors before running and that you know the path to the file.

+2.)
 Open the cmd window (<kbd>⊞ Win</kbd> then type cmd)

 <img src="docs\img\cmd_blank.png"/>

-2.)
+3.)
 Navigate to the root directory of this repository.
 The recommended path for this is **c:\\reports_creation** to keep the
     path as short as possible.
+To navigate to the directory use the following commands

+Use the below command if the selected drive does not match the drive containing the files from thi repository

+    C:

+Change to whatever the drive you stored the files.
+To navigate to the correct directory use the cd command.
+For example:

+    cd C:\reports_creation

+the above example would change the active directory to the reports_creation directory.
+With the correct directory assigned we can now run the tools.
+The below image shows the complete process that is broken down above.

 <img src="docs\img\nav_to_wrk_dir.png"/>

-3.)
-Activate the tool by creating a command using the following formula:
+4.Activate the tool by creating a command using the following formula:

     python <tool name .py> <path to workflow>